mcttrigger/triggerdm/README.md

 2. make
 3. sudo cp triggerdm /usr/local/sbin
 4. sudo /usr/local/sbin/triggerdm &
-5. leave virtual terminal mode and plug in usb display adapter with MCT chipset
+5. leave virtual terminal mode and plug your MCT USB display device into chromebook.
+It can work now :)

 ### Integration with ChromeOS
 - mcttrigger.conf     -- service configuration file , should be put into /etc/init